Nagavuppalapati/Nagavuppalapati/README.md

 * Cloud Platforms: Azure AWS

-* Databases: postgresql oracle mssql mysql hive mongodb cassandra
+* Databases: Postgresql Oracle MSSQL MYSQL Hive Mongodb Cassandra

-* DevOps: jenkins kubernetes docker bash
+* DevOps: Jenkins Kubernetes Docker

-* AI/ML: pandas tensorflow
+* AI/ML: Pandas Tensorflow

-* Others: linux git
+* Others: Linux Git

 🔍 I love coding and I strongly believe that technology can greatly help in solving day to day problems, thereby creates a significant impact in transforming the lives of the people.
 I am interested in working on challenging and real-time projects that align with my values and goals.📈💡